Skip to main content

 • Supports the same Ctrl+B backgrounding for long-running commands

-• Does not require Claude to interpret or approve the command
+• Doesn’t require Claude to interpret or approve the command

 • Supports history-based autocomplete: type a partial command and press Tab to complete from previous ! commands in the current project